 Whenever you step into a race on F1 2021, one thing that you will always need to look out for is the life of your tyres, and how much they wear.
 Tyre wear is a vital part of any race, and being able to reduce this as much as possible is key to your success.
 Whether you are on the softs, mediums, or hards, you must ensure that your tyres last as long as possible.
 Here, we’re going to tell you how.

-Careful attention to your setup
+1. Pay careful attention to your setup

 Now, this might sound like quite an obvious statement, but you would be surprised by how many people don’t pay attention to the effect that their car setup has on the life of the tyres.
 Just a few incorrect settings in one or two areas could send your tyre temperatures through the roof, or see your tyres get abused even when you aren’t on a push lap.